Kyle Tucker Player Props: Astros vs. Tigers

 - Tucker hit .257 with 28 doubles, a triple, 30 home runs and 63 walks.

-- Among the qualified hitters in MLB play last year, his batting average ranked 66th, his on-base percentage ranked 53rd, and he was 22nd in the league in slugging.
+- Among qualified hitters in MLB last season, he ranked 66th in batting average, 53rd in on-base percentage, and 22nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.